cranesandcaff/fifty-two-b/tutorials/01-0-to-app.md

 ```

 We are `subscribing` to the `books` publication we added to the server file, and then inside of the `helpers` block we're telling it to find those books.

+Let's create a page for the book list.